The Best Types of Franchise Financing

 The first source you should consider for financing is your franchise’s parent corporation.
 Corporations often have incentive programs in place for fledgling franchises in order to assist them during the startup phase.
 These incentives may take many forms.
 For example, your company might offer to defray some of your costs if you open your franchise in an unconventional locale.
 Furthermore, parent companies are sometimes partnered with low-interest lenders, making it easier for you to acquire franchise financing at an affordable rate.
 At the very least, your parent company is likely to be able to offer you helpful guidance about getting your franchise off the ground.

-Bank and Franchise-Specific Loans
+Bank and Franchise-Specific Financing

 The most traditional route you can take to finance your franchise is the classic bank loan.
 If you have good credit and want to open a chain for a well-known franchise, then chances are good that a bank will agree to finance your business.
 However, the process of applying for a bank loan can be time-consuming.
 If you want to move forward more quickly, then you might want to seek out a franchise-specific lender.
 These are lenders who invest exclusively in up-and-coming franchises.
 The professionals who staff these groups have advanced knowledge about franchise financing, so they often have excellent advice.
 However, they also tend to charge higher rates than banks.